 - Twitter (social media tool for engaging people talking about Blue Ridge Parkway)

 - considering how visual and spatial possibilities offered in the digital realm can enhance historical interpretation

 - formulating and articulating cogent, well-grounded, and engaging narratives about what you have learned

 - creating compelling online exhibits

 Career exploration will help you:

 - see the world of historical work (and your own local setting here at UNC) as a lively landscape of contested interpretations, divergent interests, challenging dilemmas, and intriguing professional possibilities

 - discover some of the different professional arenas that are open to students of history and related humanities fields

-- understand some of the places where history-related work interfaces with other fields such as library science, regional planning, geography, and education
+- understand the interfaces between history-related work and other fields such as library science, regional planning, geography, and education